ctr26/MMSIM/README.md

 MMLiveFFT provides a live Power frequency spectrum of the live image which is useful for system alignment and quality control.

 Drag and drop the *.jar files into MicroManager to install.

+Run the `MMStartup.bsh` on MicroManager launch too to setup up reset signal init conditions